Torchbox is a B Corp

 I did feel like the B Impact Assessment was more focused on how you do business rather than what you do.
 You can get points for having a positive impact through your business purpose, but I don’t think you lose points if you have a negative impact.
 And, if you can still get to the magic 80 by doing well in other pillars, that explains some surprising B Corps.
 That said, you do have to commit to being a force for good, which was the “changing our Articles of Association to encode our intent to have a material positive impact on society and the environment’ bit that I mentioned earlier.

-Apparently, things are gonna get better, particularly the single pillar loophole.
+Apparently, the process is going to get even better, particularly the single pillar loophole.
 According to Includability:

 B Corp is planning changes in standards from next year, which will force B Corps to be more transparent about where they are around 10 specific topics – including fair wages, diversity and inclusion, human rights, action on climate change and risk standards – to resolve the issue around companies being able to rapidly meet the minimum points requirements in a single area.